killinen/BrakeModule/README.md

   <img src="Pics/PumpSch.PNG?raw=true">
 </p>

-If someone want's to deep dive closer on Bosch DSC 5.7 ABS Module Diagnosis and Repair read this great post: https://www.bimmerfest.com/threads/bosch-dsc-5-7-abs-module-diagnosis-and-repair.822139/#post-8854110 (the pics are stolen from it).
+If someone want's to deep dive on Bosch DSC 5.7 ABS Module Diagnosis and Repair read this great post: https://www.bimmerfest.com/threads/bosch-dsc-5-7-abs-module-diagnosis-and-repair.822139/#post-8854110 (the pics are stolen from it).

 Further knowledge on how BOSCH 5.7/DSCIII works, look at https://github.com/killinen/BrakeModule/blob/main/dsc_system.pdf in the repo.